fusebit/everyauth-express/README.md

 #### authorize(serviceId, options)

-This is Express middleware that defines the necessary endpoints on your web application that enable you to take a browser user through an authorization flow for a particular service.
+An Express middleware that defines the necessary endpoints on your web application that enable you to take a browser user through an authorization flow for a particular service.
 To start the flow, you need to direct the browser to the endpoint where this middleware was installed.
 When authorization flow has finished, control is returned to your application by redirecting to the `finishedUrl` URL you specified in the middleware's configuration.
-The query parametrs of the final redirect indicate the operation status.
+The query parameters of the final redirect indicate the operation status.

 **NOTE** The endpoint you would add this middleware to is typically authenticated using the same mechanisms as other browser-facing endpoints of your app.